No Show Information

 - Ensure flights that your customer no longer requires are cancelled promptly

 - Refer to our airport guideOpens in a new tab or window as check-in times may vary by departure airport

 - Advise customers who require mobility assistance to allow extra check-in time

 For Australian domestic flights, Qantas defines a no-show as a customer:

 - Not having checked in for the relevant sector shown on their booking by 30 minutes before scheduled flight departure time, without prior notification to the airline of a change or cancellation of that sector in accordance with the applicable fare conditions; or

 - Having checked in for the relevant sector shown on their booking, but who fails to board the aircraft by the closure of boarding.

 No refund or credit is permitted for no show on domestic Red eDeal or Flex fares.
-Refer to your GDS or Technology Partner for all fare rules.
+Refer to your Technology Partner connected to the Qantas Distribution Platform and other technology systems for all fare rules.

 No Show - International Flights

 Different fare rules apply for no-shows depending on destination and fare type.
 These may include: